-Since 2000 many Australian States have been migrating to digital ID cards, where the ID card information is printed directly onto the ~plastic card~plastic}.Â It is through the increased demand for instant issuance of digital Identification card production technology, that desktop plastic ID card printers have become widely available at affordable prices making them viable solutions for the production of Student ID cards, Club Membership Cards, Loyalty Cards, Staff ID cards, Induction Cards and Other ID cards.
+Since 2000 many Australian States have been migrating to digital ID cards, where the ID card information is printed directly onto the ~plastic card~plastic}.Â It is through the increased demand for instant issuance of digital Identification card production technology, that desktop plastic ID card printers have become widely available at affordable prices making them affordable solutions for the production of Student ID cards, Club Membership Cards, Loyalty Cards, Staff ID cards, Induction Cards and Other ID cards.

 There are two common methods for ID card printers to print to plastic cards; these are Direct to Card Printing, and Re-transfer Card Printing.

 Direct to Card – Card Printers

 Another issue of direct to card printing is that they cannot print reliably right to the edge of the card leaving a thin white border around the card.
 This is particularly noticeable if the card is designed with dark background.

 You will often see ID cards printed on a direct to card printer designed with a mostly white background or in the case of many club membership applications, with the photo and name printed to a pre-printed card design where the card base stock is “offset printed” in a factory in bulk, leaving a space for the photo to be printed later.